-Most people know that audio visual productions like documentary, theatrical or animated movies can be protected by copyright.
+Most people know that audiovisual productions like documentary, theatrical or animated movies can be protected by copyright.
 An audio track — music, sound effects, and/or vocals — by itself can also be registered in the U.S. Copyright Office by the person, persons or organization that created it.
 Copyright registration allows the copyright holder to bring a legal action for copyright infringement against anyone who uses the material without licensing or permission.
 This applies to those who:

 - Produces the copyrighted work in copies or phonorecords;

 - Prepares derivative works based upon the copyrighted work;